Bernard Lorjou

-Life and work
+Early life

-Lorjou was born in Blois, in the Loire et Cher department of France.
-Born to an impoverished family just before World War I, Lorjou was to receive the bulk of his education, as he put it, “in the streets.”
-At the age of 13, with his desire to learn to paint, he lft his home for Paris.
-There, Lorjou lived through early years of hardship and often found himself sleeping in metro and train stations while working without pay as an errand boy for a printing house.
-He eventually found a position as a silk designer where he met his future wife Yvonne Mottet, also an artist and painter.
+Lorjou was born in Blois, in the Loir-et-Cher department of France, in 1908, the youngest of 3 children.
+Born to an impoverished family just before World War I, Lorjou was to receive the bulk of his education, as he put it, "in the streets."
+At the age of 13, with his desire to learn to paint, he left his home for Paris.
+There, Lorjou lived through early years of hardship and often found himself sleeping in metros and the Gare d'Orsay while working without pay as an errand boy for a printing house.

+He eventually found a position as a designer at the silk house Ducharne where he met his future wife Yvonne Mottet, also an artist and painter.
 Lorjou found success as a silk designer.
 Over the next 30 years, his designs not only adorned the bodies of many of the world's most prominent women but also provided him an income that allowed him to paint on a full-time basis.

+Painting

+During travels through Spain in 1931, he was struck by the expressive strong styles of the artists El Greco, Velasquez, and most of all Goya.
+Inspired by Goya, Lorjou began painting socio-political events.

+In 1942, at the Salon des Indépendants, Lorjou exhibited his work for the first time.
+He held his first solo exhibition in 1945 at the Galerie du Bac.
+In 1946, he appeared in an exhibition with Georges Rouault, Chaïm Soutine, and James Ensor.